scolapicchioni/blazor/Lab03/readme.md

   <MatNavItem Href="/photos/upload">Upload Photo <MatIcon Icon="@MatIconNames.Add"></MatIcon></MatNavItem>
 </MatNavMenu>
 ```

+You can also delete the corresponding `NavMenu.razor.css` file from the Solution Explorer.

 If you navigate to your home page, you should already see a better layout than before.
 Clicking on the links of the navigation bar should take you to the correct pages and style the menu items accordingly.